Introducing a Crate to a Puppy

 - Initially feed the dog in the crate every day, with the door open.
 This is an easy way to get him to like it.
 You should not be closing the door overnight until about 12 weeks of age, as the dog may become very distressed as it is unable to control bowel or bladder movements until this age.
 Therefore a playpen will allow the puppy to be safe and secure, and still be able to toilet overnight during this critical period

-- To keep the puppy safe whilst you are acclimatising it to the crate.
-Purchase a playpen these are available in most pet stores and I also sell what I believe are the finest and safest on the market.
-See HERE
+- To keep the puppy safe whilst you are acclimatising it to the crate, purchase a playpen.you will never regret it.
+Especially when they really start teething at 17 weeks.
+I sell what I believe are the finest and safest crates on the market.
+Once again made by MTM

 - Set the crate up in a quiet corner, and put the dog's bed into it.
 At this stage, leave the door pinned open, so that the dog is never fastened in by mistake and therefore never gets overly stressed.